IPO Update: Vroom Gets IPO Into Gear (Pending:VRM)

 As a comparable-based valuation, Vroom’s management is asking investors to pay what is essentially a discount to that of publicly held Carvana, another online purveyor of used cars in the U.S.

-A question for investors interested in Vroom is to what extent do you think the firm will be harmed by the Covid19 pandemic and the resulting degree of drop in sales?
+A question for investors interested in Vroom is to what extent do you think the firm will be harmed by the COVID-19 pandemic and the resulting degree of drop in sales?

 I think the drop will be material but temporary.
 Vroom appears to be a growth rocket ship and the IPO looks reasonably priced compared to Carvana.